-For the last 12 years, Mark has managed the Fallodon Estate in Northumberland.
-It consists of an in-hand farm, let farms, woodland and biomass, tourism, let properties and housing development.
+For the last 13 years, Mark has managed the Fallodon Estate in Northumberland.
+It consists of an in-hand farm, let farms, woodland and biomass, residential housing, a tourism venture and housing development.
 After Durham University, Mark spent 19 years at Schroders as a fund manager.
 He is now on the board of two London listed investment trusts and is a trustee of the Weston Park Foundation.

 Mark has been actively involved in the CLA for 11 years.
-He joined the CLA Policy Committee seven years ago as the North East’s representative and chaired the Legal and Parliamentary and Property Rights Committee from 2011-13, during which time he also chaired the Housing Working Group that produced the CLA’s Housing policy document.
+He joined the CLA Policy Committee nine years ago as the North East’s representative before chairing the Legal and Parliamentary and Property Rights Committee from 2011-13, during which time he also chaired the Housing Working Group that produced the CLA’s Housing policy document.
 From 2013-15 he chaired the Environment Committee before becoming Vice President in 2015.

 Mark owns and manages a traditional estate in the Cotswolds.
 The farm is mainly arable incorporating key conservation measures for wildlife and enhancing biodiversity.
 It is part of the Jordans Farming partnership and a member of LEAF Marque.
 In addition, there are a number of residential properties and commercial lets.

 Mark has been actively involved in the CLA for over 20 years at branch and regional level, then chairing the Business and Rural Economy committee, Agriculture & Land Use committee and latterly the Taxation committee.